tsgates/arch-wiki-markdown/wiki/Arch_filesystem_hierarchy.md

 > /opt: Problematic packages

 Packages and large static files that do not fit cleanly into the above GNU filesystem layout can be placed in /opt.
+FHS 2.3 denotes /ops as reserved for the installation of add-on application software packages.
 A package placing files in the /opt/ directory creates a directory bearing the same name as the package.
 This directory in turn holds files that otherwise would be scattered throughout the file system.
 For example, the acrobat package has Browser, Reader, and Resource directories sitting at the same level as the bin directory.
 This doesn't fit into a normal GNU filesystem layout, so Arch places all the files in a subdirectory of /opt.

 > /proc: Process information